 How is eczema treated?

 While there is no cure for eczema, there are many treatments to help manage the symptoms.
-Since dry skin leads to itchiness and inflammation, the goal of treatment is to find the best cream or ointment that will keep your skin moisturized (not dry) and reduce inflammation.
+Since dry skin leads to itchiness and inflammation, the goal of treatment is to find the best cream or ointment that will keep your skin moisturized (not dry) and lessen inflammation.
+Although eczema can be uncomfortable, there are things you can do to help your skin feel better.

 - Moisturizing lotions and creams to keep skin moist